 The sixth chakra, or Ajna, rules your mind and your third eye, or intuition.
 Your seventh chakra, Sahasrara, is at the crown of your head, and it governs your super-conscious.

-The color black symbolizes mystery, formality, elegance, and rebellion.
-Without the color black, other colors would lack variety in depth and hue.
+Black symbolizes mystery, formality, elegance, and rebellion.
+Without black, other colors would lack variety in both depth and hue.

 The black dragonfly reminds you that some matters require discretion.
-In our culture of over-sharing and seeking attention, the black dragonfly reminds you that you have the privilege and a right to your privacy.
-It’s ok to shut out anyone who invades your privacy in an unwanted way.
+In our culture of over-sharing and attention-seeking, the black dragonfly reminds you that you have the privilege and a right to your privacy.
+It’s ok to politely shut out anyone who invades your privacy in an unwanted way.

 Seeing a black dragonfly may also symbolize that you need to explore an issue in your life more deeply to truly understand it.
 For positive transformations to occur, we often have to “go deep” vs. just skimming the surface.
 If something is “not adding up to you,” go with that instinctual feeling, and explore more.
 A change is afoot, and the black dragonfly is telling you to investigate the unknown further.

 In addition, as with black butterfly meaning, the black dragonfly can represent that it’s time for you to break from the status quo, make a change, and go your own way.